El Santo: Death

 El Santo removes his mask publicly for the only time in his career, effectively bidding goodbye to his fans.
 He died a week after the airing of this program.

 Just over a year after his retirement (in late January 1984), El Santo was a guest on Contrapunto, a Mexican television program and, without warning, removed his mask just enough to expose his face, in effect bidding his fans goodbye.
 It is the only documented case of Santo removing his mask in public.
-Santo died at a hospital from a heart attack (during a stage show he was putting on) on 5 February 1984, at 9:40 p.m., a week after his Contrapunto television appearance.
+Santo died at a hospital from a heart attack (suffered during a stage show he was putting on) on 5 February 1984, at 9:40 p.m., a week after his Contrapunto television appearance.
 He had been complaining of pain in his arm prior to his death.

 In accordance with his wishes, he was buried wearing his famous silver mask.
 Around 10 thousand people, including Blue Demon and Mil Máscaras, attended his funeral, which was among the largest in the history of Mexico.
 He was entombed at a crypt on the Mausoleos del Ángel cemetery in Mexico City.
 It reportedly took hours for Santo's coffin to make it from the funeral parlour into the hearse.